Towards Quantum Computing with Molecular Electronics: One-particle scattering theory

 where $\{\hat{a}_p\}$ and $\{\hat{a}^\dagger_p\}$ form a set of single-electron creation and annihilation operators in the molecule, \emph{M} is the number of spin-orbitals, and $h_{pq}$ and $h_{pqrs}$ are one- and two-electron integrals in Dirac notation—the one-electron integrals involving the electronic kinetic energy and the electron-nuclear attraction, and the two-electron integrals involving the electron–electron interaction (see for instance Ref. \cite{helgaker_molecular_2000}).
 The scalar term, $h_{\text{nuc}}$, represents the nuclear-repulsion energy.
 Note that while the leads are described using a localized orbital basis representation, the molecule may be in a delocalized one, e.g., consisting of the delocalized molecular orbitals.

 Finally, the coupling that allows the actual transfer of charge between the subsystems is described by

-where $\hat{\tilde{a}}_p = \hat{s}^\dagger \hat{a}_p $, and $\hat{s}$ is an operator that generate molecular orbitals with the lowest energy for the charged molecule from those of the uncharged molecule, see Appendix \ref{app:lead_molecule} for details.
-To evaluate the coupling strengths $V_{\lead, p}$ numerically, we assume that $V_{\lead, p} = V_{\lead} V_{p}$ and that $V_{p}$ equals the absolute square of the molecular orbital which takes part in the transfer process, integrated over a region close to the leads (Appendix \ref{app:lead_molecule}).
+where $\hat{\tilde{a}}_p = \hat{s}^\dagger \hat{a}_p $, and $\hat{s}$ is an operator that generate molecular orbitals with the lowest energy for the charged molecule from those of the uncharged molecule, see supporting information \ref{app:lead_molecule} for details.
+To evaluate the coupling strengths $V_{\lead, p}$ numerically, we assume that $V_{\lead, p} = V_{\lead} V_{p}$ and that $V_{p}$ equals the absolute square of the molecular orbital which takes part in the transfer process, integrated over a region close to the leads (supporting information \ref{app:lead_molecule}).
 It seems reasonable that if the molecular orbital density is very small near the lead $\lead$, then consequently the coupling strength through this particular orbital should be small as well.
+That is, low density should imply weak coupling.
+Similarly, if the molecular orbital density is large near the lead $\lead$, then the coupling strength should be large.
 As a remark, the theory proposed here is not limited to our description of the coupling strengths, and can generalize to more sophisticated approaches to calculating the coupling strengths.

 To calculate charge transfer, we use standard scattering theory.
 Following Refs. \cite{childs_levinsons_2011,childs_levinsons_2012, childs_universal_2009, childs_universal_2013} for quantum computing by quantum walks, we propose the one-particle scattering ansatz: